 Is Scalping Bermuda Grass Necessary?

-Scalping Bermuda grass is necessary to get the most out of your lawn and prevent grass disease and death.
+Scalping Bermuda grass is necessary to get the most out of your lawn and prevent grass disease and death, while also promoting green growth.
 Without scalping, Bermuda grass will build a thick layer of thatch that smothers new grass, robs moisture from the soil, and harbors plant diseases.

 If you don’t thatch your Bermuda grass, the lawn will remain peppered with dead, brown grass throughout the growing season.
 In addition to being unsightly and potentially harmful to your grass, the weaker spring growth will also invite invasive weeds into your lawn.